 The "H" design of this rigging allows the front and back to hold independently while securing front-to-back shift: keeping the front cinch from sliding forward behind the elbow will help prevent galls, while restricting the rear cinch from sliding back to the flank "bucking" point. **As with any cinch, backward saddle slide can negate this benefit.

 The web-over-soft-neoprene construction of the Balanced Cinch allows quick and easy cleaning, as it endures years of regular use.

-You may purchase these cinches only through this site or on Ebay.
-I understand being on a budget, and if the $85 purchase price is more than you can afford, an alternative would be to use two individual cinches which can be tied together at the midline rings with similar success.
-I utilized this for several years before I found a manufacturer to produce these for me.
-I have included other comfort features in these cinches to add both convenience for the rider as well as comfort for any horse.
+You may purchase these cinches only through this site.
+I understand being on a budget, and if the purchase price is more than you can afford, an alternative would be to use two individual cinches which can be tied+together at the midline rings with similar success.
+I personally did this for many years before creating the Balanced Cinch.